 Protected by the Great Sandy National Park, the island is also reputed for its reptiles, amphibians, birds and wide variety of mammal species.
 It was discovered back in 1770 by James Cook.

-Located off the coast of Queensland, the island offers a wide plethora of activities to keep visitors entertained.
+Located off the coast of Hervey Bay in Queensland, the island offers a wide plethora of activities to keep visitors entertained.

 Because of its polished scenery and spectacular views, Fraser Island is the ideal place for anyone who wants to spend a glorious night under the stars.
 In fact, this island has no less than 45 camping areas, enabling visitors to take their pick.